gleich/optic.docs/docs/intro.md

       </div>
     </details>
     <details>
-      <summary>kiwi command not found</summary>
+      <summary>optic command not found</summary>
       <div>
-        This means that kiwi is not in your $PATH.
+        This means that optic is not in your $PATH.
 Please find where cargo installs binaries on your system.
 By default that would be a folder called .cargo in your home directory.
       </div>
     </details>
   </div>